NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Sickening Bite.md

 **Prerequisites** Ghoul Dedication
 * * *
 Your saliva causes severe nausea and mild fever in the living, weakening them so that you can more easily finish them off.
-When you critically hit a creature with your jaws, the creature is [[Conditions/Sickened|Sickened 1]].
+When you critically hit a creature with your jaws, the creature is [[Sickened|Sickened 1]].
 This is a disease effect.

-If you are satiated, you can end your satiation to make the target [[Conditions/Sickened|Sickened 1]] on a regular hit instead.
+If you are satiated, you can end your satiation to make the target [[Sickened|Sickened 1]] on a regular hit instead.

 *Source: Pathfinder Book of the Dead*
 *OGL*